Legal Guidance For Breaking And Entering Crimes

 Below are the potential charges and sentences according to North Carolina law.

-- Cars/aircraft boats, etc — breaking into, entering, or breaking out of a railroad car, motor vehicle, trailers, aircraft, boats, or other watercraft for the purpose committing a felony or larceny (stealing) is a Class I Felony.
+- Cars, aircraft, boats, etc. – Breaking into, entering, or breaking out of a railroad car, motor vehicle, trailers, aircraft, boats, or any other watercraft for the purpose of committing a felony or larceny (stealing) is a Class I felony.

-- Buildings — if a person breaks or enters into a building for purpose other than those listed above, then the charge is a Class 1 Misdemeanor.
+- Buildings – If a person breaks or enters a building for purpose other than those listed above, then the charge is a Class 1 misdemeanor.

 North Carolina uses structured sentencing guidelines, which means that multiple factors determine the sentence you could receive.
 These factors include: (1) the offense class (i.e., Class H or I felony); (2) how many prior convictions you have; and (3) other charges that are resolved at the same time.

 - Class 1 misdemeanor: up to 150 days in jail and fines

 - Class I felony: up to 1 year in jail and fines.